-Located near the centre of Te Anau is one of Te Anau's longest standing visitor attractions.
-The Te Anau Trout Observatory is home to a variety of well looked after Rainbow and Brown Trout, plus a couple of NZ Native Koura.
-With an entry fee of just $2 per person it is one of the most affordable tourist attractions in New Zealand.
+Located near Te Anau, it is one of Te Anau's longest-standing visitor attractions.
+The Te Anau Trout Observatory is home to various well looked after Rainbow and Brown Trout, plus a few NZ Native Kōura.
+With an entry fee of just $2.00 per person, it is one of the most affordable tourist attractions in New Zealand.

 "Hands down the best trout observatory I have ever visited.
 Would highly recommend."

-The Trout Observatory was constructed back in the early 1970's by 2 Te Anau locals, Lance Shaw and Les Cooper.
+The Trout Observatory was constructed back in the early 1970s by two Te Anau locals, Lance Shaw and Les Cooper.
 Their creation over 40 years ago has seen thousands of happy visitors through its gates.
-Previous to it becoming a Trout Observatory it was run by Ward Beer as a trout hatchery that supplied trout to most Southland waters.
+Previous to it becoming a Trout Observatory, it was run by Ward Beer as a trout hatchery that supplied trout to most Southland waters.

-The Brown Trout is a European Native that was introduced to NZ in the late 1860's.
-The Brown Trout adapted to their new environment in NZ well and are now NZ's most common and widespread species of trout.
-Brown Trout are found mainly in freshwater, although they are known to spend time in salt water environments.
+The Brown Trout is a European Native that was introduced to NZ in the late 1860s.
+The Brown Trout adapted well to their new environment in NZ and are now NZ's most common and widespread species of trout.
+Brown Trout are found mainly in freshwater, although they are known to spend time in salt-water environments also.

 Rainbow Trout were introduced into New Zealand from North America in 1883.
-Although they were more difficult to establish than Brown Trout, they are now found throughout New Zealand and are a sought after species for game fisherman.
+Although they were more difficult to establish than Brown Trout, they are now found throughout New Zealand and are a sought-after species for game fishermen.
 The Rainbow Trout are typically 2-3kgs in weight and 500-600mm in length.